oddbird/oddsite/content/2016/07/26/drafting.rst

 and production are handled.
-Original ensemble "devised" theater is a great way to learn project management and the basics of open-source collaboration.
+Original ensemble "devised" theater is a great way to learn project management and the basics of open source collaboration.
 The same is true in reverse.
 My art is better for
 an understanding of usability testing,